Browse Topic: Voice / speech

 Wheeler, Joshua

 This paper describes a method to validate in-vehicle speech recognition by combining synthetically mixed speech and noise samples with batch speech recognition.
 Vehicle cabin noises are prerecorded along with the impulse response from the driver's mouth location to the cabin microphone location.
 These signals are combined with a catalog of speech utterances to generate a noisy speech corpus.
 Several factors were examined to measure their relative importance on speech recognition robustness.
 These include road surface and vehicle speed, climate control blower noise, and driver's seat position.
 A summary of the main effects from these experiments are provided with the most significant factors coming from climate control noise.
-Additionally, a Signal to Noise Ratio (SNR) experiment was conducted highlighting the inverse relationship with speech recognition performance
+Additionally, a Signal to Noise Ratio (SNR) experiment was conducted highlighting the inverse relationship with speech recognition performance.

 Huber, JohnRangarajan, RanjaniJi, AnCharette, FrancoisAmman, ScottWheeler, JoshuaRichardson, Brigitte

 In this paper, a systems engineering approach is explored to evaluate the effect of design parameters that contribute to the performance of the embedded Automatic Speech Recognition (ASR) engine in a vehicle.
 This includes vehicle designs that influence the presence of environmental and HVAC noise, microphone placement strategy, seat position, and cabin material and geometry.
 Interactions can be analyzed between these factors and dominant influencers identified.
 Relationships can then be established between ASR engine performance and attribute performance metrics that quantify the link between the two.
-This helps aid proper target setting and hardware selection to meet the customer satisfaction goals for both teams
+This helps aid proper target setting and hardware selection to meet the customer satisfaction goals for both teams.

 Wheeler, JoshuaRichardson, BrigitteAmman, ScottJi, AnHuber, JohnRangarajan, Ranjani

 With the development of automotive HMI and mobile internet, many interactive modes are available for drivers to fulfill the in-vehicle secondary tasks, e.g. dialing, volume adjustment, music playing.
 For driving safety and drivers’ high expectation for HMI, it is urgent to effectively evaluate interactive mode with good efficiency, safety and good user experience for each secondary tasks, e.g. steering wheel buttons, voice control.
 This study uses a static driving simulation cockpit to provide driving environment, and sets up a high-fidelity driving cockpit based on OKTAL SacnerStudio and three-dimensional modeling technology.
 The secondary tasks supported by HMI platform are designed by customer demands research.
 The secondary task test is carried out based on usability test theory, and the influence on driving safety by different interactive modes is analyzed.
-By F-ANP fuzzy network analysis method, the different influence factors of secondary task interactive modes are taken into
+By F-ANP fuzzy network analysis method, the different influence factors of secondary task interactive modes are taken into consideration comprehensively, and an evaluation model is set up, while safety and usability are the first level index.
+Then a comprehensive evaluation is carried out on different secondary tasks, and the model is verified according to customer satisfaction degree.
+Finally, the evaluation result is tentatively integrated with the user population characteristics to do the correlation analysis.
+It is found that the score of in-vehicle secondary task interaction experience by the same interaction method has certain relationship with user gender and age.
+This paper offers reference for the design, application and evaluation of different new HMI technologies in the car.

 Ma, JunGong, ZaiyanDong, Yiwei

 Sub-audible speech is a new form of human communication that uses tiny neural impulses (EMG signals) in the human vocal tract instead of audible sounds.
 These EMG signals arise from commands sent by the brain’s speech center to tongue and larynx muscles that enable production of audible sounds.
 Sub-audible speech arises from EMG signals intercepted before an audible sound is produced and, in many instances, allows inference of the corresponding word or sound.
 Where sub-audible speech is received and appropriately processed, production of recognizable sounds is no longer important.
-Further, the presence of noise and of intelligibility barriers, such as accents associated with the audible speech, no longer hinder communication
+Further, the presence of noise and of intelligibility barriers, such as accents associated with the audible speech, no longer hinder communication.

 Items per page:

-1 – 50 of 151
+1 – 50 of 157